billster45/ScienceCritAI/README.md

 ---

 ### [LLMs Reproduce Human Purchase Intent via Semantic Similarity Elicitation of Likert Ratings](https://billster45.github.io/ScienceCritAI/LLM_predict_human_behaviour_summary_20251010_230347.html)
-**Why read this:** This paper is worth reading as it introduces a novel method, Semantic Similarity Rating (SSR), that enhances the ability of Large Language Models (LLMs) to simulate human-like purchase intent in consumer research.
-By transforming free-text responses into high-dimensional vectors and comparing them to anchor statements on a Likert scale, the authors demonstrate a significant improvement in the realism of LLM-generated survey responses, addressing a critical limitation in the use of LLMs for consumer insights.
+**Why read this:** This paper presents a novel method called Semantic Similarity Rating (SSR) that enhances the ability of Large Language Models (LLMs) to simulate human-like purchase intent in consumer research.
+By transforming text responses into high-dimensional vectors and comparing them to predefined anchor statements, the authors demonstrate a significant improvement in the realism of LLM-generated survey responses, addressing a critical limitation in the use of AI for consumer insights.

 **Date:** 2025-10-10
 **Journal:** arXiv:arXiv:2510.08338v1